STORY STRUCTURE OF THE WAY BACK HOME

 But the other part of the plot is about the kindness of strangers.
 The boy learns that strangers in a pickle can help each other out.

-NEW EQUILIBRIUM IN THE WAY BACK HOME
+NEW SITUATION IN THE WAY BACK HOME

 He goes back home.
 The alien goes the opposite direction, also back home.
 A lot of picture books have a circular ending, especially carnivalesque ones, in which we get the idea this kind of thing is going to happen all over again, only with a minor modification.
 But Oliver Jeffers doesn’t tend to do that — his work has a melancholic finality to it.
 It’s bittersweet that this boy will never see the alien again, and Jeffers’ depiction of the boy saying goodbye is perfect — looking at the ground and drawing into the moondust with his toe.